Statement of purpose and infection control

 The infection prevention and control Clinical lead for Thistlemoor Medical Centre is

 All sharps box locations were found to be appropriate and safe and did not require relocation.
+Some Consulting and treatment rooms were improved in order to guarantee all hooks were effective placed in the walls.

 Risk Assessments and outcomes